Posted: October 1, 2020 / Last updated: February 26, 2024

 Our sense of value is wild these days.
-Everyone says everything is free (then they sell your data and manipulate you) (or charge you 4x more after you get a job with an ISA).
+Everyone says everything is free (then they sell your data and manipulate you).

 The good stuff takes good people to make it!
 Those people need money to live and to keep making the good stuff.